equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 Ruby as too slow" not realizing that their strength was never the speed.
 Lot of times when you investigate background of those claims you will discover that someone was trying to fit couple of thousand request to non-[load balanced](https://en.wikipedia.org/wiki/Load_balancing_(computing)) server or had no idea what [caching](https://edgeguides.rubyonrails.org/caching_with_rails.html) is.

+> Developer need's to focus to optimize overall performance of
+> application with tools like [newrelic](https://newrelic.com) not
+> focus on how many loop cycles the language can handle.
+You are
+> building real life applications used by real people.

 Often I read developers complaining about languages like Java as too complex or non-pragmatic for real applications.
 Those languages were